sxjczzl/Homebrew-brew/.github/ISSUE_TEMPLATE/feature.md

 We will review your suggestion and let you know our decision as soon as we can.
 Note, that:

-- proposed feature must be relevant to at least 90% of Homebrew users.
+- proposed features must be relevant to at least 90% of Homebrew users.
 - we will close this issue unless maintainers actively plan on working on it or making it `help wanted`.

 Homebrew is a non-profit project run entirely by unpaid volunteers.
 We, therefore, reserve the right to close your issue without comment if you